learntoflutter/flutter_embed_unity/flutter_embed_unity/README.md

 - In Unity, go to `File -> Build Settings -> Player Settings -> Other settings`, and make the d following changes:
   - Find `Target API level`: it's not required, but recommended, to set this to the same target API level of your Flutter project's `android` app (this is usually set in `<your flutter project>/android/app/build.grade` as `targetSdkVersion`)
-  - Find [`Scripting backend`](https://docs.unity3d.com/Manual/scripting-backends.html) and set this to [`IL2CPP`](https://docs.unity3d.com/Manual/IL2CPP.html)
   - Find `Target Architechtures` and enable ARMv7 and ARM64
-  - **Optional:** find `IL2CPP code generation` and set to `Faster runtime` if you are doing a release build and want your app to run as fast as possible (this will increase the build time significantly) or `faster build` if you are developing and want to build / iterate as fast as possible

 > Google Play [requires 64 bit apps](https://developer.android.com/google/play/requirements/64-bit), which is why we have to use IL2CPP and enable ARM64